 Ariza JG, Walton SM, Suarez AM, et al. An initial evaluation of expanded hemodialysis on hospitalizations, drug utilization, costs, and patient utility in Colombia.
 Ther Apher Dial.
-2021;25(5):621-627. doi: 10.1111/1744-9987.13620.
+2021;25(5):621-627. doi: 10.1111/1744-9987.13620

-An innovation called Expanded Hemodialysis (HDx) with a middle cut-off (MCO) dialyzer membrane allows for superior removal of molecules up to 45 kDa, including conventional/large middle molecule uremic toxins compared with traditional high flux (HF) hemodialysis (HD).
-Early clinical evidence suggests that HDx enabled by the Theranova (MCO) dialyzer membrane has the potential to improve patient outcomes and Quality of Life (QoL).
+An innovation called expanded hemodialysis with a middle cut-off dialyzer membrane allows for superior removal of potentially toxic medium-size molecules compared with traditional high flux (HF) hemodialysis (HD).
+Early clinical evidence suggests that MCO dialyzer membrane has the potential to improve patient outcomes and Quality of Life (QoL).

-The purpose of this retrospective, before and after study was to provide an initial health economic assessment of the impact of switching patients from HF HD to HDx therapy with MCO dialyzer membrane, on hospitalizations, hospital days, medication use, hospitalization and drug related costs, and patient utilities.
+The purpose of this retrospective, before and after study was to provide an initial health economic assessment of the impact of switching patients from HF HD to the MCO dialyzer membrane, on hospitalizations, hospital days, medication use, hospitalization and drug related costs, and patient utilities.

-This retrospective study was undertaken in the Renal Therapy Services (RTS)-Colombia network to track and compare outcomes of a subset of patients over the age of 18 prior to, and after switching from HF-HD to HDx with the Theranova (MCO) dialyzer membrane.
-Patients who had received HF-HD (Polyflux 140; Revaclear 300 or 400, Baxter, Deerfield, IL, USA) three times weekly for 4 hours, for at least 12 months, were switched to receive HDx (Theranova; Baxter, Deerfield, IL, USA).
+This retrospective study was undertaken in the Renal Therapy Services (RTS)-Colombia network to track and compare outcomes of a subset of patients over the age of 18 prior to, and after switching from HF-HD to the MCO dialyzer membrane.
 The patient's prescriptions (QD, QB, target Kt/V, duration, and dialysate) were not changed as part of this study.
 The study included clinical surveillance and periodic survey data related to quality of life between 2017 - 2019.
 The data for this analysis came from clinics in the RTS database in Colombia that had high-quality electronic medical record data with complete data for every patient.
-In addition, clinics included had switched all of their patients from HF-HD to MCO-HDx, and had at least a year of data prior to, as well as after the switch to HDx.
+In addition, clinics included had switched all of their patients from HF-HD to HDx therapy, and had at least a year of data prior to, as well as after the switch to HDx therapy.

-Eighty-one (81) patients qualified for inclusion in the study, and data in both the HF-HD phase and the MCO-HDx phase of the study were collected.
+Eighty-one (81) patients qualified for inclusion in the study, and data in both the HF-HD phase and the ${\bf HDx}$ therapy phase of the study were collected.